katietieu/Wilson/README.md

 # Instructions
 To be used in conjunction with P5.js

-1. Download this repo and upload code to Arduino
+1. Download this repo.
+Ensure you have the CapacitiveSensor Arduino library imported https://github.com/arduino-libraries/CapacitiveSensor/zipball/master

+2. Upload code to Arduino

-2. Download P5.js GUI from https://github.com/p5-serial/p5.serialcontrol/releases .
+3. Download P5.js GUI from https://github.com/p5-serial/p5.serialcontrol/releases .
 Extract .zip and open "p5.serialcontrol" executable file

-3. In P5.js GUI, connect to Arduino port (COM3 for Uno on Windows)
+4. In P5.js GUI, connect to Arduino port (COM3 for Uno on Windows)

-4. Open https://editor.p5js.org/ktieu/sketches/oLdjZ5iiJ in browser (ensure line 32: serial.open('COM3'); is set to the right port)
+5. Open https://editor.p5js.org/ktieu/sketches/oLdjZ5iiJ in browser (ensure line 32: serial.open('COM3'); is set to the right port)

-5. Run code in P5.js editor and watch output in the preview
+6. Run code in P5.js editor and watch output in the preview

 # Use